 You must notify your employer if you believe you are eligible for benefits based on stacking.

-As faculty, you are eligible for PEBB benefits if your employer anticipates you will work half-time or more for the entire instructional year or equivalent nine-month period.
+As higher-education faculty, you are eligible for PEBB benefits if your employer anticipates you will work half-time or more for the entire instructional year or equivalent nine-month period.

-If your employer doesn’t anticipate that you will work the entire instructional year or equivalent nine-month period, then you are eligible for PEBB benefits at the beginning of the second consecutive quarter or semester of employment, if you are anticipated to work (or have actually worked) half-time or more.
+If your employer doesn’t anticipate that you will work the entire instructional year or equivalent nine-month period, then you are eligible for PEBB benefits at the beginning of the second consecutive quarter or semester of employment, if you are anticipated to work (or has actually worked) half-time or more.
 Spring and fall are considered consecutive quarters/semesters when first establishing eligibility for faculty that work less than half-time during the summer quarter/semester.

 If you receive additional workload after the beginning of the anticipated work period (quarter, semester, or instructional year), making your workload meet the eligibility criteria above, you become eligible when the revision is made.